pensjonatus/flash-fiction/blog/uncertain.md

 ---
-title: 'Uncertain'
+title: Uncertain
 date: '2014-09-05'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 My girlfriend, before she even became my girlfriend, was a barista at the coffee